 If your family doctor thinks you might have non-Hodgkin lymphoma, he or she will send you to an oncologist — a doctor who specializes in cancer.
-The oncologist will then do tests, like a biopsy, to be sure that's what's wrong.
+The oncologist will then do tests to be sure of what's wrong.

-A doctor may also do these tests to help decide if a person has non-Hodgkin lymphoma:
+A doctor also may do these tests to help decide if someone has non-Hodgkin lymphoma:

-of non-Hodgkin lymphoma, they use what's called a "staging system" to figure out how much the disease has affected the body.
-For example, a cancer is at stage one, it means it hasn't affected as much of the body as a cancer at stage four.
-Knowing the stage the disease is in helps the doctor decide the best treatment.
+After a of non-Hodgkin lymphoma, doctors use what's called a "staging system" to figure out how much the disease has affected the body.
+For example, a cancer at stage one hasn't affected as much of the body as a cancer at stage four.
+Knowing the stage of the disease helps the doctor choose the best treatment.